menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, San Quentin is generally considered to be a blue-collar town.
-0.00% of the San Quentin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+San Quentin is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, San Quentin is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in San Quentin who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Setting & Lifestyle